jhrv/sensu-influxdb-extension/README.md

  }
 ```

-5 - Restart your sensu-server and sensu-client(s) and you are good to go.
+5 - Restart your sensu-server and sensu-client(s)

 # Explanation on how the extension handles sensu-events and how this translates into InfluxDB concepts